Timinator2000/Algorithm_X/10 - your turn/00 - futoshiki solver.md

 <BR>

-__Test Case 2: Comparisons only horizontal__ and __Test Case 3: Comparisons only vertical__ are the only two interesting test cases you can completely solve simply by reducing the problem space based on inqualities.
+__Test Case 2: Comparisons only horizontal__ and __Test Case 3: Comparisons only vertical__ are the only two interesting test cases you can completely solve simply by reducing the problem space based on inequalities.
 However, this one small reduction effort puts Algorithm X in position to find solutions to <u>all remaining</u> test cases very fast.

 As I alluded to earlier, a bit more than just basic `SudokuGroup` reduction logic is necessary to solve all test cases strictly with logic, no guessing, but it is very doable.
-If you would like to take on that challenge, I’ll get you started with the reduction loop, which probably does not come as a surprise by now.
+If you would like to take on that challenge, I will get you started with the reduction loop, which probably does not come as a surprise by now.

 ```python
         finished_reducing = False